kw01sg/style-transfer-flask/README.md

 where `guest` and `guest` are used as defaults from the `rabbitmq` image.
 Update the `.env` file if required.

 ### Running
 Because dependencies are setup using services, running the app is straight forward.
-The only complex option is running Tensorflow on GPU, as docker-compose does not support gpu option as of writing this readme.
+The only complex procedure is running Tensorflow on GPU, as docker-compose does not support gpu option as of writing this readme.

 This means that we cannot just use `docker-compose up` to run the app, but have to follow certain steps: